OpenEuroLLM/oellm-autoexp/README.md

       backend.megatron.global_batch_size: [64, 128, 256]
 ```

 This creates 9 jobs (3 × 3 grid) with all combinations of learning rates and batch sizes.
-Within sweep always escape omegaconf interpolations as `\\${...}`, as otherwise the value from outside the sweep will be taken (but this way you can reference those).
+Within sweep always escape omegaconf interpolations as `\\${...}`, as otherwise the value from outside the sweep will be taken (but this way you can reference those values also if needed).

 ### Composable Sweeps (Groups Format)